Boys Varsity Tennis

 As a general guideline, varsity players are advanced level and junior varsity are low advanced/intermediate level.
 The primary focus of the varsity team is to play interscholastic matches.
 The first two interscholastic scrimmages occur in early March.
 The "regular" season for interscholastic matches will begin on March 11, four weeks after tryouts begin.

 The regular season is six weeks long.
 Matches will consist of six singles and three doubles matches.
 Most starting singles players also play doubles, but a lower ranked singles player may be a better doubles player and be a doubles starter on one of three doubles teams.
 Our varsity team may consist of 20 +/- players.
 Seniors must make the varsity team.
 Our schedule will consist of two pre-season scrimmages, 10 Liberty District matches (each opponent- one at home and one away) and four high level non-district matches.
 Regular season matches are normally 10 game pro-sets with regular scoring with ads and tie-break at 10-10.
-Post-season tournament play starts in May and is a combination of 10 game pro-sets and the best two out of three sets.
+Post-season tournament play starts in early May and is a combination of 10 game pro-sets and the best two out of three sets.

 The boys and girls team practice locations will alternate sites on a weekly basis starting the third week.
 The boys will have their week long tryouts and second week challenge matches at nearby Lewinsville Park while the girls will be at McLean HS.
 Third week: Boys will be at McLean HS and girls at Lewinsville Park, then each week after that the teams will alternate locations.
 The VARSITY boys will practice Monday through Friday, 3:30- 5:30 PM.
 Due to the late dismissal change and the early sunset around 6 PM, Junior Varsity team practice will START when time springs forward beginning March 11 from 5:30 PM - 7 PM.